About South Korea

 - 25% on taxable income above KRW300 billion (plus surcharge of 2.5%).

-- Resident companies are taxed on their worldwide income whilst non-resident companies with permanent establishment in South Korea are taxed on Korean-sourced income.
+- Resident companies are taxed on their worldwide income whilst non-resident companies with permanent establishments in South Korea are taxed on Korea-sourced income.

-- There is no branch profit remittance tax on the remittance of profits to the head office by a branch of a foreign company.
-However, if the tax treaty between Korea and the respective country allows for Korea to impose branch profit remittance tax, the branch remittance tax will be 5% to 15% on after tax profits, less deemed reinvested capital.
+- There is no branch-profit remittance tax on the remittance of profits to the head office by a branch of a foreign company.
+However, if the tax treaty between Korea and the respective country allows for Korea to impose branch-profit remittance tax, the branch-remittance tax will be 20% on the adjusted taxable income.

 - The standard rate for Value Added Tax (VAT) is 10%, with certain goods and services being zero-rated whilst others are exempted.

-- Securities transaction tax of 0.3% (for shares of listed companies) or 0.5% is charged on the transfer of shares or interest.
+- A securities transaction tax of 0.25% (for shares of Korean-listed companies) or 0.45% is charged on the transfer of shares or interest.

 - Interest income is typically included in taxable income and subject to CIT.